Tortoise heavy assault tank: Development

 In the early part of 1943, the Allied forces anticipated considerable resistance in the projected future invasion of Europe, with the enemy fighting from heavily fortified positions such as the Siegfried Line.
 As a result, a new class of vehicles emerged, in the shape of assault tanks, which placed maximum armour protection at a higher priority than mobility.
 Initially, work was concentrated on the Excelsior tank (A33), based on the Cromwell tank.
 There was also a programme to upgrade the armour of the Churchill tank.
 For similar work in the Far East, the Valiant tank (A38), based on the Valentine tank was considered, although weight was specified to be as low as possible.

 The Secretary of State for War (James Grigg) and the Minister of Supply (Andrew Duncan) issued a Joint Memorandum in April 1943 that gave a vague specification for an assault tank, classing it as a special purpose vehicle to operate in heavily defended areas as part of the specialist 79th Armoured Division.

 The Nuffield Organization responded with 18 separate designs (AT1 through AT18) drafted between May 1943 and February 1944, each design larger and heavier than the last.
 By February 1944, design AT16 was complete and was approved by the Tank Board, who proposed that month that 25 should be produced directly from the mockup stage without bothering with a prototype, to be available for operational service in September 1945.
 An order for 25 was placed by the War Office and work was begun.

-Following the end of the war the order was reduced and only six vehicles were built.
-One example was sent to Germany for trials, where it was found to be mechanically reliable and a powerful and accurate gun platform.
-However, at a weight of 80 tons and a height of 10 ft it was extremely slow and proved difficult to transport.
+After the war the order was reduced and only six vehicles were built.
+One was sent to Germany for trials, where it was found to be mechanically reliable with a powerful and accurate gun.
+However, at a weight of 80 tons and a height of 10 ft it was extremely slow and difficult to transport.

 Description

 The primary requirement for an assault tank is armour, to enable the tank to assault a heavily emplaced enemy.
 This led to Tortoise having very thick armour, arranged as a one piece casemate to avoid the weak spots of a turret design.
 This differs from the design of other wartime era assault tanks, the Excelsior tank and assault tank T14.

-Since the Tortoise had a fixed casemate superstructure instead of a turret, it can be classified as a self-propelled gun or an assault gun and not a tank.
+Since the Tortoise had a fixed casemate superstructure instead of a turret, it can be classified as a self-propelled gun or an assault gun.
 The crew included a commander, driver, and gunner, with two loaders for the 32-pounder gun and two machine gunners.

 Internally, it was split into three compartments: the transmission to the front, the crew in the centre and the Rolls-Royce Meteor engine at the rear.
 The suspension consisted of four bogies on each side of the hull.
 Each bogie had two pairs of wheels, with each pair linked to a transverse torsion bar.
 The Merritt-Brown transmission was fitted with an all speed reverse, giving approximately the same speed backwards as forwards.